Jane Phillips Photography

 Now Myles is everything to me, and holds an Advanced Trick Title.
 He loves to perform his tricks and enjoys learning new ones.
 He is the reason I became a dog trainer and we love working together, both learning and improving all the time.

-Likes: Chicken, cheese, ice, whatever I can eat, walkies, barking to make the boys bark, growling at Diego, using my paws and nose to get attention.
+Likes: My special fat free cottage cheese, doing tricks, walkies, barking to make the boys bark, growling at Diego, using my paws and nose to get attention.

 Dislikes: Loud noises, rude people, dishonesty, when it's not my turn during nail filing time.